burrrata/crypto_wars/src/chefs_tasting_menu/pub_priv_key.md

     let a_public = exp_mod(base, a_private, modulus);
     let b_public = exp_mod(base, b_private, modulus);

-    // Let's Check To See If It Worked let to_a_from_b = exp_mod(b_public, a_private, modulus);
+    // Let's Check To See If It Worked! let to_a_from_b = exp_mod(b_public, a_private, modulus);
     let to_b_from_a = exp_mod(a_public, b_private, modulus);
     assert_eq!(to_a_from_b, to_b_from_a);